Make Blankets for Dogs and Cats

 Instructions

-- Medium dogs blankets: Make one cut lengthwise in each fabric so you have a piece that is 48″x48″ and one leftover smaller piece.
+• Medium dog blankets: make one cut lengthwise in each fabric so you have a piece that is 48″ x 48″ and one leftover smaller piece.
 Discard smaller piece or make other fleece dog toys or fleece cat toys from it!

 Pin one piece of each pattern together, back side to back side.
-Trim all edges evenly to remove selvedge (edges of fabric with a different texture and printed wording) if needed.
+Then, trim all edges evenly to remove selvedge (edges of fabric with a different texture and printed wording) if needed.

 2. Measure 3 inches in from each corner and use masking tape to mark the corners.
 Your tape should outline a 3-inch square in each of the four blanket corners.